|Los Angeles, CA||v. +1.424.239.3465||f. +1.424.239.3690|

 - Retail—online Terms and Conditions, fraud, data handling, loyalty and gift card programs, marketing, comparative pricing, and discount programs.

-- Food—restaurant marketing, loyalty and reward programs, pricing, receipts, electronic transfer and credit card transactions.
+- Food and Hospitality—marketing, discount and promotional programs, pricing, receipts, electronic transfer and credit card transactions, and data privacy.

 - Manufacturing—packaging, labeling, marketing, fraud, and false advertising, and Proposition 65 claims.